mewza/avfft/README.md

 and sounds better than PFFFT to me at least.
 I have a very refined hearing, so I used this in a IR convolver (Zita Convolver which I prefer over others), and I could tell significant improvement from PFFFT drop-replace by AVFFT.
-I am trying to make a vectorized version of Zita Convolver using this AVFFT, I think it should signnificantly improve the performance of Zita, from the serialized version which I used with PFFFT.
+I am trying to make a vectorized version of Zita Convolver using this AVFFT, I think it should significantly improve the performance of Zita Convolver by SIMD vectorization, from the serialized version with PFFFT.

 I tested it on iOS and OS X.